42Crunch/eclipse-openapi/openapi-plugin/docs/README.md

 ## Integration with 42Crunch Platform

 This extension features optional integration with [42Crunch Platform](https://platform.42crunch.com/).
-To enable it please configure your credentials in the settings wizard.
+To enable it please configure your [credentials](https://docs.42crunch.com/latest/content/concepts/api_tokens.htm) in the settings wizard.

 ![Platform credentials in Eclipse](images/Img_platform_credentials.jpg)

+Note: Platform token is stored encrypted, a user should keep all workspace data safe and secure to avoid the risk of decryption.

 Then you can work with the platform using the tree view